moment/luxon/docs/tour.md

 dt = DateTime.fromObject({day: 22, hour: 12 }, { zone: 'America/Los_Angeles', numberingSystem: 'beng'})
 ```

 Don't worry too much about the properties you don't understand yet; the point is that you can set every attribute of a DateTime when you create it.
 One thing to notice from the example is that we just set the day and hour; the year and month get defaulted to the current one and the minutes, seconds, and milliseconds get defaulted to 0.
-So [DateTime.fromObject](../class/src/datetime.js~DateTime.html#static-method-fromObject) is sort of the power user interface.
+So `DateTime.fromObject` is sort of the power user interface.

 ### Parse from ISO 8601

 Luxon has lots of parsing capabilities, but the most important one is parsing [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) strings, because they're more-or-less the standard wire format for dates and times.
-Use [DateTime.fromISO](../class/src/datetime.js~DateTime.html#static-method-fromISO).
+Use `DateTime.fromISO`.

 ```js